 Youth Speed Coach

 As a track athlete, I competed from elementary school thru my mid 30s.
 In college I was All-Conference three years as a sprinter at my D3/NAIA school, Tri-State University (now Trine).
 Not too long after college, when I began coaching, I realized pretty quickly that coaching track was a different animal.
 That realization and the fact that one of my youth athletes was an especially talented kid, drove me to begin pursuing a higher level of coaching.
 I began attending camps, clinics, seminars, coaching classes, developing a library of books, periodicals, tapes, etc..., along with continuing to compete. (stopped competing in my mid 30s) FYI - the special kid was Tanya Hughes, who I later also had the pleasure of helping coach at the high school level, where she was a 3 time High School All-American.
 In high school, Tanya made the Junior National team 3 years, and got to compete with and against the best 19 and under athletes in the world.
 The National team had coaches, but the personal coaches, like myself would write up the workouts, and attend the competitions if we could get there.
 The experiences I got being around multiple Junior Nationals, and Junior Worlds competitions have proved to be valuable, and sort of spring boarded me toward desiring an even deeper understanding of coaching.
 My primary focus has been on the sprints.
-Check out this blog and the ones attached to it to familiarize yourself with my views and approach.
+Check out this Developing Speed in Young Athletes blog and the links attached to it to familiarize yourself with my views and approach.
 FYI - Tanya went on to set an NCAA High Jump record, won NCAAs multiple times, won the Olympic Trials, and was a finalist in the high jump in the 1992 Olympics in Barcelona, Spain.
+I recently was able to be part of her induction into the Penn Relays Wall of Fame because of a Penn relays high school record that she set that still stands.
+FYI - Tanya has on heels in the picture and I don't, LOL.

 Below reflects how I go about things, and I also refer you to some links that may give you helpful information.
 I am not saying to parents, coaches, athletes, etc..., that I'm recommending that you do what is described below.
 By performing any of the exercises, workouts, and drills described below or anywhere on this website, you are performing them at your own risk.
 I will not be responsible or liable for any injury or harm you sustain as a result of trying to emulate what I have described or made available for you to consider.

-Prior to the workouts the guardians, or athletes, if they are of age, must sign this informed consent waiver that acknowledges the risks of training, and absolves me of all liability in the event of injury.
-The signed waiver may be scanned and emailed to me at firstname.lastname@example.org, or you may print it and fax it to me at 301-893-2707.
-Athletes that have a warm up and stretching routine that they believe is adequate for a speed training workout, then that is fine, but I may add drills and/or exercises as I see necessary.
+I have relocated to Lexington, South Carolina.
+I am coaching track at the middle/high school where I teach.
+I am available for free clinics within a reasonable distance to help youths improve running speed.
+You may contact me at firstname.lastname@example.org to arrange to meet me on weekends at the University of South Carolina track in Columbia for free workouts.
+Prior to the first workout the guardians, or athletes, if they are of age, must sign this informed consent waiver that acknowledges the risks of training, and absolves me of all liability in the event of injury.
+The signed waiver may be scanned and emailed to me at email@example.com or bring it signed to the workout.
+Athletes that have a warmup and stretching routine that they believe is adequate for a speed training workout, then that is fine, but I may add drills and/or exercises as I see necessary.

 Sprinting full speed carries with it the risk of injury, especially if the athlete is not in shape, and once again, before the training activities I need to see in writing that I am released from any liability for any injuries to the participants.
 The Informed Consent Waiver must be signed by a guardian and may be presented to me when we meet.